openstack/ironic-specs/specs/approved/active-node-creation.rst

 Allows for an easier adoption by managers of pre-existing hardware fleets.

-There is the potential that a operator could define a hardware fleet with bare minimal configuraiton to initially add the node to ironic.
+There is the potential that a operator could define a hardware fleet with bare minimal configuration to initially add the node to ironic.
 The result of which means that an operator could conceivably and inadvertently act upon a node when insufficent information is defined.
-This risk will be documented as part of the resulting documentation in order to help highlight the risk and help provide guidence on preventinng such a possibility should a user be attempting to adopt an inventory that is already "cloudy".
+This risk will be documented as part of the resulting documentation in order to help highlight the risk and help provide guidance on preventing such a possibility should a user be attempting to adopt an inventory that is already "cloudy".

 Developer impact